-Storm anxiety is one of the most frustrating issues that dog’s can develop.
-This anxiety can start at a young age or can appear later in life, and it varies greatly in severity.
-The unpredictability of storms is a key factor in why this behavior is so difficult to work through; especially in Florida, where sudden thunderstorms can crop up with no warning.
+Storm anxiety is one of the most frustrating issues that dogs can develop.
+This anxiety can start at a young age or appear later in life, and it varies significantly in severity.
+The unpredictability of storms is a critical factor in why this behavior is so challenging to work through, especially in Florida, where sudden thunderstorms can crop up with no warning.

 What Is Storm Anxiety?

 Storm anxiety is a behavioral issue in dogs where they become very stressed and worried when a storm occurs.
-Storm anxiety can start well in advance of any actual thunder or rain because dogs are capable of sensing barometric pressure changes.
-Common behaviors that dogs with storm anxiety can exhibit include…
+Storm anxiety can start well before any actual thunder or rain because dogs can sense barometric pressure changes.
+Common behaviors that dogs with storm anxiety can exhibit include.

 - Destructive behavior